janus-idp/backstage-plugins/plugins/rbac-backend/README.md

 ```

 The maxDepth must be greater than 0 to ensure that the graphs are built correctly.
 Also the graph will be built with a hierarchy of 1 + maxDepth.

+More information about group hierarchy can be found in the doc: [Group hierarchy](./docs/group-hierarchy.md).

 ### Optional RBAC provider module support